Psyshadow/HCIclone/README.md

 - Platform Architecture
 - Framework of EWOR

-This clustering was helpful to further understand the projects goals and important framework.
-Successively to the affinity clustering, we were able to create 3 different personas that described their user needs respectively.
-The full description of the personas is found [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Personas.pdf) [PDF, 3 Pages].
+This clustering was helpful to further understand the projects goals and important framework.Successively to the affinity clustering, we were able to create 3different personas that described their user needs respectively. [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Personas.pdf).[PDF, 3 Pages]

 ### User-Needs
 To gain an understanding of the user-needs all team members contacted start-ups.
 The start-up creators were interviewed to gain knowledge on what they would have expected if they would have had access to such a learning platform.